Who runs the leki.co.uk website?

 What is SAS-Lite?

-To save weight most LEKI AntiShock models now have their shock absorbers on the lower section.
-This system also has a shorter travel compared with standard SAS removing the need to be able to lock the shock absorber.
+To save weight and reduce vibration LEKI introduced SAS-Lite AntiShock models which had their shock absorbers on the lower section.
+This system also has a shorter travel compared with the earlier SAS system, removing the need to be able to lock the shock absorber.